RomanDono89/paleofetch-plus/README.md

 Configuration
 -------------

-Paleofetch is configured by editing `config.h` and recompiling.
+Paleofetch-plus is configured by editing `config.h` and recompiling.
 You can change your logo by including the appropriate header file in the logos directory.
 The color with which paleo fetch draws the logo can be chosen by defining the `COLOR` macro, look up ANSI escape codes for information on customizing this.

-The last configuration is the `CONFIG` macro, which controls what information paleofetch prints.
+The last configuration is the `CONFIG` macro, which controls what information paleofetch-plus prints.
 Each entry in this macro should look like

     { "NAME: ",   getter_function, false }, \

 Take note of the trailing comma and backslash.
-The first piece, `"NAME: "`, sets what paleofetch prints before printing the information; this usually tells you what bit of information is being shown.
+The first piece, `"NAME: "`, sets what paleofetch-plus prints before printing the information; this usually tells you what bit of information is being shown.
 Note that the name entry should be unique for entries which are to be cached.
-The second piece, `getter_function`, sets which function paleofetch will call display.
+The second piece, `getter_function`, sets which function paleofetch-plus will call display.
 Current available getter functions are

 * `get_title`: prints `host@user` like in a bash prompt.
 Host and user will be printed in color.
 * `get_bar`: Meant to be added after `get_title`, underlines the title